BOCA RATON, Fla. — Residents are sounding off on a massive 77-acre mixed-use project in Boca Raton that could reshape the area.

 "I hope that whatever land is left in Boca, that maybe we can hold onto it, and leave something for the future," said Koslowski.

-The project heads to a public hearing on Tuesday, November 18, before the Planning and Zoning board.
-The public hearing is scheduled for 6 p.m. at Boca Raton Community Center Annex Building 260 Crawford Boulevard.
+The project heads to the Community Appearance Board on Tuesday at 6 p.m. at Boca Raton Community Center Annex Building 260 Crawford Boulevard.